Document Viewer Overview

 You can go directly to a page by tapping the white dot, once tapped the page number will appear above the navigation bar.

 You have just moved to the next page.
-If you know the page number you can click on the page number above the navigation bar which will allow you to input a certain page number.
+If you know the page number you can click on the page number next to the navigation bar which will allow you to input a certain page number.

 A "Go To Page" popup will allow you to enter in your page number.